cepthomas/SublimeBagOfTricks/README.md

 |:--------                 |:-------     |
 | enable_persistence       | Save/load signet/highlight persistence - default is true |

+Note that the files used to persist highlights and signets are located next to the .sublime-project file.

 ## Colorizing
 - Word colorizing similar to [StyleToken](https://github.com/vcharnahrebel/style-token).